tritemio/jupyter_notebook_beginner_guide/docs/index.rst

 ==========================================

-This document is a brief step-by-step tutorial on installing and running Jupyter (IPython) notebooks for new users who have no familiarity with python.
+This document is a brief step-by-step tutorial on installing and running Jupyter (IPython) notebooks on local computer for new users who have no familiarity with python.

 Briefly, if someone gave you a notebook to run and you don't know what a notebook is, this document is for you.